Frederic Ward Putnam: Biography

 In 1874 Putnam became the curator of the Peabody Museum of Archaeology and Ethnology at Harvard University from 1874 to 1909.
 Putnam was personable and recruited many students, including women and Native Americans.
 He directed archæological digs across 37 U.S. states and in other countries.
 In 1875, he was appointed civilian assistant on the United States surveys west of the 100th meridian, his duties being to make investigations and reports of the archæological and ethnological material collected.
 Putnam studied both natural history and North American archeology.
-Among other projects, Putnam did an archaeological survey of Ohio from 1880–1895, where he was instrumental in having the Great Serpent Mound preserved.
+Among other projects, Putnam did an archaeological survey of Ohio from 1880 to 1895, where he was instrumental in having the Great Serpent Mound preserved.
 He also surveyed New Jersey extensively.

 Putnam was appointed the lead curator and head of the anthropology department in 1891 for the World's Columbian Exposition, to be held in Chicago in 1893.
 He spent much of the two years leading up to the exposition organizing and directing expeditions dispatched to all parts of the Americas and other parts of the world to gather natural history and ethnographic items for the exhibition.
 As the exposition was drawing to a close, Putnam agitated for a permanent home to be found for the collection of artifacts amassed under his supervision.
 Late in 1893 what was to become the Field Museum of Natural History was incorporated, opening the following year.
 Putnam held hopes of becoming the museum's first director but was unsuccessful.

 Putnam was also active in professional organizations, which were rapidly organizing.
-In 1882 he was elected a member of the American Antiquarian Society, and in 1898 he was elected president of the American Association for the Advancement of Science.
+In 1882 he was elected a member of the American Antiquarian Society, in 1895 he was elected to the American Philosophical Society, and in 1898 he was elected president of the American Association for the Advancement of Science.
 In 1901 he was president of the American Folklore Society.
 In 1905 he was president of the American Anthropological Association.
 He was invited to become a member of the National Academy of Sciences and of many foreign learned societies.

 Putnam is widely known as the "Father of American Archaeology" for his contribution of scientific methods and direction of many of the nascent field's best students, including Arthur C. Parker.

 He died in Cambridge, Massachusetts on 14 August 1915.